wtrainor/INGENIOUS_streamlit/paper/paper.md

 # Summary

-The value of information metric is from field of decision analysis.
+The Geothermal VOI App reveals which data types best distinguish between a hidden conventional geothermal resource and no geothermal resource.
+Hidden geothermal resources are geothermal resources that do not show any evidence of existence on the surface, thus geophysical and geological observations are used to make estimates of subsurface conditions.
+None of the the data layers are direct evidence of heat, permeability and fluids, therefore they are imperect indicators.
+The value of information (VOI) metric attempts to quantify how useful specific information types are by quantifying their reliability and how it may help or hinder with decisions.
+VOI is from field of decision analysis and assess if the information will improve the average outcome of a decision made under uncertainty, like developing a hidden geothermal resource.

 # Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
+Python enables ... for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational